 The name that this particular citizen’s group chose turned out to be a racially charged term for some residents, an issue that was brought up at its formation, but then seemed to fade from the conversation.
 Recently, it’s come back to the fore, to the point that the group has been publicly shamed for their cultural bias and insensitivity and is currently considering other possible letterhead choices.
 Another quasi-environmental group has formed, one that is being organized around concepts like inclusiveness and equity, along with a large dose of righteous indignation about the first group and its members.
 At this point, the discussion is less about environmental issues and more to do with racial, gender and other inequities.
 And there are plenty of hard feelings.

 The thing is, while all this acrimony is being spread around, the other side of the issue (the chemical industry, the fossil fuel consortiums, etc.), have got to be rubbing their hands with glee.
-They know that if they can get the green Tacoma crowd to fight among themselves, their work becomes a great deal easier.
-And that citizen lobby has proved that it is not only willing to split apart over wedge topics, it is downright religious about it.
+They know that if they can get the green Tacoma crowd to fight amongst themselves, their work becomes a great deal easier.
+And that citizen lobby has proved that it is not only willing to split apart over wedge topics, it is downright zealous about it.
 The internecine social media snark attacks are leveled at fuzzy thinking granola eaters and elitists living in certain parts of town that some people think are too exclusive.
 Those residents, in turn, see the others as industry shills and divisive low-lifes.
 The fact is that most of these people are on the same side and want many of the same results for the city but given the chance to frag their own troops, they are only too happy to oblige their lowest common denominator.